cdrummey216/whoami/artofliving.md

 * Self-control //How do i manage myself so as to not negatively affect others, or how to prevent undesirable thoughts from turning into undesriable actions?
 * Authenticity //the calculation for identity is disrupted when variable answers are untrue or unauthentic to the self
-* Independence //freedom from external influence so as to truly know one self.
+* Independence //freedom from external influence so as to truly know one's self.
-* Persistence //conviction in both meaning and attitude in pursuit of a goal
+* Persistence //endurance in both meaning and attitude in pursuit of a goal
 * Contribution //knowing the value of the self in different contexts
 * Courage //necessary for persistence, the conviction that something is true
 * Equality //treat others the way you want to be treated, treat yourself the way you want others to treat you

-* Self-care //respect for one's life as it relates to the body
+* Self-care //respect for one's life as it relates to the body and mind
 * Honesty //honesty as a rule for acting in good faith
 * Gratitude //recognizing good faith in others' actions
 * Generosity //give freely the things that you create or control so that you are free from care, passing ever on to some new work